 #1: Make a chart with your schools' names and their 25th and 75th SAT percentiles.

 #2: Look up SAT score info for your schools.
-You can use our own SAT database or official school websites.
+You can use official school websites to find this information.
 Record the 25th and 75th percentile for each school in your chart.

 #3: Find the highest 75th percentile score in your chart—this will be your target score.
 Aiming for this SAT score will increase your chance of gaining admission to all the schools in your chart.

 Now, get out there and ace the SAT.
 Remember—you got this!

 Gearing up for college applications?
 In our article on the SAT scores you'll need for college, we've gathered the average SAT scores for dozens of popular schools, both private and public.

 Aiming for a perfect SAT score?
 It's not impossible, I promise!
 For step-by-step tips, take a look at our comprehensive guide to getting a full 1600—written entirely by a perfect scorer.

 Disappointed with your scores?
 Want to improve your SAT score by 160 points?
 We've written a guide about the top 5 strategies you must be using to have a shot at improving your score.
 Download it for free now:

 Have friends who also need help with test prep?
 Share this article!

 Hannah received her MA in Japanese Studies from the University of Michigan and holds a bachelor's degree from the University of Southern California.
 From 2013 to 2015, she taught English in Japan via the JET Program.
 She is passionate about education, writing, and travel.